Titanic Museum Belfast, Northern Ireland

 Titanic Belfast and Learning

 Titanic Belfast aims to enrich the public’s knowledge through an inspiring learning experience.
-It also offers onsite workshops and tours targeting a wide range of ages and covering various curriculum areas.
+It also offers onsite workshops and tours targeting various ages and covering multiple curriculum areas.
 The Ocean Exploration Centre (OEC) is your final stop at Titanic Belfast.

 The Ocean Exploration Centre (OEC) provides a fascinating insight into modern 21st-century ocean exploration.
 Taking visitors closer to some of the high-tech equipment used during underwater missions.
 Visitors can even join an expedition dive and learn more practically.